EverestAPI/CelesteTAS-EverestInterop/Docs/Studio.md

 ## Celeste Studio
 Can be used instead of notepad or similar for easier editing of the TAS file.
-It is bundled with the TAS tools, and should automatically appear in the main Celeste directory.
+It is bundled with the TAS tools, and should automatically appear in the `CelesteStudio` directory inside the main Celeste install.

 ### Controls
 - Ctrl + Z: Undo